 - Light-colored hair

-- People using certain medications that increase the skin’s sensitivity to sunburn, such as NSAIDs (ibuprofen and naproxen, for example), quinolones, tetracyclines, psoralens, thiazides, furosemide, amiodarone, and the phenothiazines.
+- People using certain medications that increase the skin’s sensitivity to sunburn, such as NSAIDs (ibuprofen and naproxen, for example), antibiotics (like quinolones, tetracyclines and sulfonamides), antimalarials (like Chloroquine), amiodarone, griseofluvin, psoralens, thiazides (furosemide), and the phenothiazines (antipsychotic medications).

 To treat -- or ease the discomfort of -- sunburn: